JulianKoehler/Entertainify/README.md

 ### The challenge

-Users should be able to:
+Users are be able to:

 - Register or login on the initial screen
 - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
 - Navigate between Home, Movies, TV Series, and Bookmarked Shows pages
-- Add/Remove bookmarks from all movies and TV series
+- Add/Remove bookmarks from all movies and TV series and see immediate changes
 - Search for relevant shows on all pages

 ### Screenshot